Brian-Pho/CR4-DL/content/posts/other/book-reviews/index.md

 *Rating: 3/5*

 The average neuroscience book.
 It was interesting and split time into it's physical and biological perspectives which is good.
+The book was well organized and was enjoyable to read.

 ### The Spike